Mis-Teeq

-Mis-Teeq were a British girl group, consisting of Sabrina Washington, Su-Elise Nash and Alesha Dixon.
-They were active from 1999 to 2005.
+Mis-Teeq (mystic) were a British girl group formed in 1999, originally consisting of Sabrina Washington, Su-Elise Nash, Alesha Dixon and Zena McNally.
+McNally left the group after the release of their debut single "Why?" and the remaining members continued as a trio.

-Mis-Teeq had two top-ten albums and seven consecutive top-ten singles on the UK Singles Chart, as well as success across Europe, Asia, Australia and the US.
+From 2001 to 2005, Mis-Teeq had two top-ten albums and seven consecutive top-ten singles on the UK Singles Chart, as well as success across Europe, Asia, Australia and the US.
 Their debut studio album, Lickin' on Both Sides, released on 27 October 2001, peaked at number three on the UK Albums Chart and was certified double platinum.

-The album featured the group's first five singles, all of which became UK top 10 hits, including their debut single, "Why?", with McNally, and "All I Want".
-On 29 March 2003, following a hiatus, they released their second studio album, Eye Candy, also a double-platinum success.
+The album featured the group's first five singles, all of which became UK top 10 hits, including their debut single, "Why?", and "All I Want".

+On 29 March 2003, they released their second studio album, Eye Candy, also a double-platinum success.
 This album featured their biggest international hit, "Scandalous", which peaked at No. 2 on the United States Billboard Dance charts.
 The group announced in February 2005 that they would be splitting to pursue solo careers, owing to the demise of their record label Telstar Records.
 They released a greatest hits album on 25 April 2005 to coincide with their separation.

+On 22 May 2026, the group announced that they would be reforming for a one off gig at Wembley Arena on 12 September 2026.